 The Symons Medal is one of Canada’s most prestigious honours and recognizes an individual who has made an exceptional contribution to Canadian life.
-Held each fall, the medal ceremony and its associated lecture creates a national platform for a prominent Canadian to discuss the nation’s current state and future prospects.
+Awarded each fall, the Symons Medal Ceremony creates a national platform for a prominent Canadian to discuss the State of Canadian Confederation in the context of their life’s work and contribution.

-The 2019 Ceremony will take place in the Homburg Theatre and will also be livestreamed on the Centre’s YouTube channel.
+The 2019 Symons Medal Ceremony and Lecture will take place in the Homburg Theatre and will also be livestreamed on the Centre’s YouTube channel.
 Tickets for this important ceremony will be available via the Box Office at a later date.
-Stay tuned for further event updates on social media: @confedcentre and via hashtag, #Symons2019.
+Stay tuned for further event updates on social media @confedcentre and via hashtag, #Symons2019.

 About the Symons Medal Ceremony and Lecture: